Lorentz86/SQL_Powershell_QueryMonitoring/README.md

 If there is a file, the script runs.
 If not, nothing happens.

 # Example of a batch script
 Open Notepad and save the following as a .bat file.
+Or download trigger.bat and make the changes.
+Make sure to have the same location in the powershell script.

 @echo off
 whoami >> \\Examplesrv\Exampleloc\Trigger.txt